 - Before starting the application process, it is also recommended that potential applicants:

-- Contact Environment and Parks to discuss the project.
+- Contact Environment and Protected Areas to discuss the project.

 - Contact the local municipality for information on municipal planning processes and requirements (example: development permit requirements).